Winifred Gill

-Winifred Gill 1891–1981, artist, social reformer and craftswoman.
+Winifred Gill (1891–1981) was a British artist, social reformer and craftswoman.
 Her extensive correspondence is an important source of information about the Omega Workshop, 1913–1919, set up by Roger Fry of the Bloomsbury Group.

 Early life

 Winifred Gill was born in Guildford.
 Her family were Quakers, which influenced the rest of her life.
 She had 6 sisters (one died in infancy) and a brother.
 She attended the Slade School of Art, part-time.

 Involvement with the Bloomsbury Group and Omega Workshop

 Gill joined Roger Fry's family initially to help with childcare, then as a secretary and then as a general assistant.
 Fry was one of the Bloomsbury Group and started the Omega Workshop in 1913 where artists worked three and a half days a week for thirty shillings (a subsistence wage at the time), with their remaining time available for their own art.
 Notable artists in the Omega Workshop were Duncan Grant and Vanessa Bell.
 Gill was invited to join them and soon had a key role in running it as well as contributing to its designs and products.

 Winifred Gill produced woodblock and lino prints, clothing designs, toys, marionettes and jewellery.
 She took over running the workshop after men were called up during the war, until the workshop closed in 1919.
 She was a prolific letter-writer to correspondents including Walter de la Mare, Roger Fry and others in the Bloomsbury Movement and Omega Workshop and these are now archived in the Bodleian Library and an important source of information about the group.